GASPI-Forum/GASPI-Forum.github.io/tutorials.md

 - GASPI\_TEST (Value  = 0)
   - procedure completes local operations
-  - Procedure does not wait for data from other processes
+  - procedure does not wait for data from other processes
 - GASPI\_BLOCK (Value = -1)
   - wait indefinitely (blocking)
 - Value > 0